ziangzhang10/fatal-traffic-accident-study/README.md

 1) # accidents vs. region
 (need # cars by region data)

+2) # accidents vs. age range
+(need car registration by age group data)

+3) # accidents vs. time:
+a. time of the year
+b. day of the week
+c. time of the day

-2) # accidents vs. weather
+4) # accidents vs. weather
 (no need for other data as # cars and weather are independent)

-3) # accidents vs. weather per region
-(need weather by region data)

-4) # accidents vs. age range
-(need car registration by age group data)

-5) # accidents vs. time of the day
-(no further data needed at this point on pain of being less rigorous)

 # ----------------------------------------------------------
 Data needed: